vegaprotocol/governance-templates/mainnet/0.74-proposal-templates/README.md

 ### Update-markets

-The Palazzo release (0.74.x) has introducted changes to the [liquidity provider fee settings](https://github.com/vegaprotocol/roadmap/issues/81), [liquidation mechanism](https://github.com/vegaprotocol/roadmap/issues/85) and the [mark price and price for perps funding TWAP updates](https://github.com/vegaprotocol/roadmap/issues/89).
+The Palazzo release (0.74.x) has introducted changes to the [liquidity provider fee settings](https://github.com/vegaprotocol/roadmap/issues/81), [liquidation mechanism](https://github.com/vegaprotocol/roadmap/issues/85) and the [mark price and perps funding TWAP updates](https://github.com/vegaprotocol/roadmap/issues/89).
 Due to these changes it is now possible to set paramters for the `liquidityFeeSettings` method, `liquidationStrategy` configuration and the ` markPriceConfiguration` parameters respectively.
 This proposal is to update the current mainnet markets in order for the current markets to benefit from the implemented code changes.

 **Rationale**